 Despite his struggle, war deteriorated everything and forced his wife to go to Japan with their two sons.
-He sent numerous letters to his wife and children hoping that they would soon meet together.
-During this period, his painting was expressed his love and wishes for his family.
-Sixty letters, consisting of some 160 pages, remain today, and some of them are being exhibited in Lee Jung Seob Museum.
+He set numerous letters to his wife and children hoping that they would soon meet together.
+During this period, his painting some 160 pages, remain today, and some of them are being exhibited in Lee Jung Seob Museum.

 But poverty proved too big an obstacle for the artist.
 Aside from one week in 1953, Lee and his family would never be reunited.
 At this period, his painting was expressed to his despair and depression with gray and dark colors.
 To make matters worse, he lost his health and had to be frequently hospitalized.
 Without fulfilling his wish to see his family one last time, he died in September 1956 at the Red Cross Hospital in Seoul.
 Some days after his death, his friends visited the hospital and found out his passing.
 They were able to bury him only after paying unpaid hospital bills.

 His life was not a happy ending but nobody could catch the sadness and frustration in his paintings. in 2013, I visited his old house and museum in Jeju island.
 I got motivation and impression from his passion and artistic life.
 He seemed me to teach that even war can't stop drawing.
 There is no obstacle or excuse for continuing our artist's way.

 Myungja Anna Koh